 Image source: archdaily.com via Pinterest

-This is especially tricky in minimalism and Scandinavian interiors where white is the main color to covet.
+This is especially tricky in minimalism and Scandinavian interiors where white is the main colour to covet.
 But with the rise of luxurious dark wallpapers and paints, there’s a new faction of minimalist bathroom design for people to explore.

 It’s murkier, it’s moodier and it’s so much more atmospheric than the traditional white, clean bathroom that we’ve gotten to know through magazines and Instagram feeds.

 If you love this trend, make sure you know how to manipulate light to distribute it around the room (mirrors, mirrors, mirrors), use accents to make your design pop and incorporate layers of different dark hues to prevent your space from looking flat.